gamory/guides/yubikey_on_windows.md

 Modify (or create) "authorized_keys".
 Copy in your public SSH key and save the file.
 Ensure the file permissions are 700 (if not, type "chmod 700 authorized_keys".

-This should be good to go, but if it doesn't seem to require the SSH key when you login, reload the service: `sudo systemctl reload sshd.service`.
+SSH will also need to be configured for this:
+`sudo nano /etc/ssh/sshd_config`
+Make sure to uncomment the following line:
+`PubkeyAuthentication yes`
+`AuthorizedKeysFile      %h/.ssh/authorized_keys`
+Then restart the service:
+`sudo /etc/init.d/sshd restart`

 ## Troubleshooting: